scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

             'Solar System Barycenter', 'Voyager 2']

 The list of bodies returned by ``M.TrajSet.getAll`` confirms that we have successfully loaded our solar system and spacecraft.
-We will begin our analysis by checking the span of the Voyager 2 trajectory, e.g. the interval over which we have data, using the ``M.TrajSet.totalInterval`` method. *Note that if the trajectory has been updated at the NAIF PDS website, the exact span you get may be different than what is listed below.*
+We continue our analysis by checking the span of the Voyager 2 trajectory, e.g. the interval over which we have data, using the ``M.TrajSet.totalInterval`` method. *Note that if the trajectory has been updated at the NAIF PDS website, the exact span you get may be different than what is listed below.*